Felli/humhub_IIS_web.host/README.md

  - 1st rule is ONLY when using FREE SSL from https://certifytheweb.com/
  - 2nd is ONLY need if you want to force HTTP*S*

+# ANY HELP, COMMENT, QUESTION, JOKE OR ISSUE is more than welcome!!!